 - Arrange cookies on baking sheets 3 inches apart.
 Bake for 11–12 minutes or until lightly browned around the edges.
-If your oven has hot spots, rotate the baking sheet halfway through bake time.
-Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before decorating.
+If your oven has hot spots, rotate the baking sheets halfway through bake time.
+Allow cookies to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely before decorating.

-- Decorate: Prepare royal icing.
-Divide icing up between a few bowls.
+- For the Easter eggs: Divide icing up among a few bowls.
 I used 4 colors: sky blue, lemon yellow, violet, and fuchsia.
 I left some icing white.
-Using piping tip #5, outline and flood with your base color(s).
-Allow icing to set (I place the cookies in the fridge so the icing sets quicker).
+Using icing tip #4, outline and flood with your base color(s).
+Allow icing to set (I place the cookies in the refrigerator so the icing sets in about 30 minutes).
 Using piping tip #2 or piping tip #1, add decorative designs in different colors like polka dots, squiggles, plaid, or stripes.
-Icing will completely set in about 2 hours at room temperature.
+Allow icing to set.
+No need to cover the decorated cookies as you wait for the icing to set.
+If it’s helpful, decorate the cookies directly on a baking sheet so you can place the entire baking sheet in the refrigerator to help speed up the icing setting.
+Royal icing sets within about 2 hours.

 - Enjoy cookies right away or wait until the icing sets to serve them.
 Once the icing has set, these cookies are great for gifting or for sending.
 Plain or decorated cookies stay soft for about 5 days when covered tightly at room temperature.
 For longer storage, cover and refrigerate for up to 10 days.

 - Freezing Instructions: Plain or decorated sugar cookies freeze well up to 3 months.
 Wait for the icing to set completely before layering between sheets of parchment paper in a freezer-friendly container.
 To thaw, thaw in the refrigerator or at room temperature.
 You can also freeze the cookie dough for up to 3 months before rolling it out.
-Prepare the dough through step 3, divide in half, flatten both halves into a disk as we do with pie crust, wrap each in plastic wrap, then freeze.
-To thaw, thaw the disks in the refrigerator, then bring to room temperature for about 1 hour.
-Roll out the dough as directed in step 4, then chill as directed in step 5—no need to chill for 1-2 hours, 45 minutes should be plenty.
+Prepare the dough through step 3, divide in half, flatten both halves into discs as we do with pie crust, wrap each in plastic wrap, then freeze.
+To thaw, thaw the discs in the refrigerator, then bring to room temperature for about 1 hour.
+Roll out the dough as directed in step 4, then chill rolled-out dough in the refrigerator for 45 minutes to 1 hour before cutting into shapes and baking.

 - Flavors: I love flavoring this cookie dough with 1/2 teaspoon almond extract as listed in the ingredients above.
 For lighter flavor, use 1/4 teaspoon.
 Instead of the almond extract, try using 1 teaspoon of maple extract, coconut extract, lemon extract, or peppermint extract.
-Or add 1 teaspoon pumpkin pie spice or ground cinnamon.
 If using lemon extract, you can also add 1 Tablespoon lemon zest.